konstboev/Homework/README.md

-# Front-end Pro courses, IT school "hillel".
+# Front-end Pro courses, IT School "Hillel".
 Homework in the courses